Assessment visits

 Assessment visits for primary and secondary school students

-Whānau/family of Primary and Secondary school children nationally have the opportunity to stay on-site at Ko Taku Reo and attend our four-day programme led by our specialist team.
-The focus during the programme will be to determine the support needed to ensure the student has the ability to be a competent and capable learner, regardless of their educational setting, hearing levels or language choices.
+Whānau/family of primary and secondary school students from across Aotearoa have the opportunity to stay on-site at Ko Taku Reo and attend our two-day programme led by our specialist team.
+The focus of the programme is to identify the support needed to help students become competent and capable learners, regardless of their educational setting, hearing levels, or language choices.

-Assessment visits are held at our Christchurch campus and are an opportunity for families to help increase their knowledge and confidence when advocating for their child in their local school.
+Assessment visits are held at our Christchurch campus and provide an opportunity for families to increase their knowledge and confidence when advocating for their child within their local school setting.

 What to expect

-The four-day visit is designed around the needs of the student and any special requests or concerns from the whānau or educational team.
-The programme will involve attending individualised sessions focusing on family support, advice and ability to develop strategies to help in the following areas.
+The two-day visit is designed around the needs of the student, as well as any specific requests or concerns from the whānau or educational team.
+The programme includes individualised sessions that provide family support, advice, and strategies in the following areas:

 Does it cost?

-• Transportation costs are covered by the local District Health Board through the National Travel Assistance programme.
+- Transportation costs are covered through the National Travel Assistance programme.

 At the completion of the course

-A comprehensive report is sent to the whānau, advisor of Deaf children/Resource Teacher of the Deaf, and other relevant parties within three weeks of family departure.
+A comprehensive report will be sent within three weeks of departure to the whānau, Advisor on Deaf Children/Resource Teacher of the Deaf, and any other relevant parties.

-To apply for an assessment visit, please contact our In-Reach Coordinators via assessment@kotakureo.school.nz
+To apply for an assessment visit or to find out the 2026 course dates, please contact our In-Reach Coordinator at assessment@kotakureo.school.nz.